manoharahk/TizenRT/os/mm/README.txt

    User/Kernel Heaps

-     This multiple heap capability is exploited in some of the more complex TinyAra build configurations to provide separate kernel-mode and user-mode heaps.
+     This multiple heap capability is exploited in some of the more complex TizenRT build configurations to provide separate kernel-mode and user-mode heaps.

    Sub-Directories: